 Ease of Use

-This chain is useful in a garage to secure loose items, and could even be used for dirt bikes and motorcycles.
-The Fahgettaboudit Chain and Disc Lock, due to its length, proved more versatile.
+This chain is helpful in a garage to secure loose items and could even be used for dirt bikes and motorcycles.
+However, due to its length, the Kryptonite New York Fahgettaboudit Chain and Disc Lock proved more versatile.
 You don't need to remove the front wheel to lock the frame and both wheels with that model.

 We've tested some impressive biking gear over the years, and through our testing, we've determined that the Hiplok is a well-designed product worth the investment if you plan to use it often and like the idea of wearing it around your waist.
 So, if you're a daily bike commuter or own an expensive bike, consider this product as money spent as insurance.

 This lock is costly (although not the most expensive!), and if you don't have room in your budget, we think the OnGuard Brute STD or Kryptonite Kryptolok Standard could meet your needs.
 The Brute offers more security than the Kryptolok Standard, but the Kryptolok Standard is slightly easier to transport and use.
 We highly encourage you to consider what qualities are important to you and the level of security you'll need.